 SOKENDAI has no special facility in the IURIs.
 Instead, academic staff members including professors of SOKENDAI (sometimes concurrently) belong and work there.
 Thus, students, mentored at SOKENDAI both by faculty of SOKENDAI and of the IURIs, can do their research and study using the most advanced large research systems, including data, resources, manuscripts, artifacts, and archives unavailable to other scholars.

 SOKENDAI is connected with the IURIs, which cover a wide range of fields from cultural to natural sciences.
 They individually foster creative approaches and comprehensive understanding in researchers.
 SOKENDAI has been active in promoting joint study programs and academic exchange programs between the institutes to integrate academics and create cross-border and innovative projects of study.
 Theses inter-school academic exchanges bore fruit when the School of Advanced Sciences, including the Department of Biosystems Science and the Department of Photo Science was established and began accepting students in 1999.

 The Coordination Center for Research and Education and the Information Center for Research and Education play the important role of organizing academic activities.

-The headquarters, the School of Advanced Science, The Center for the Promotion of Integrated Sciences(CPIS) are located in the Shonan Village (Hayama-cho, Miura-gun), at the heart of Miura Peninsula in Kanagawa Prefecture, Japan.
+The headquarters, the School of Advanced Science, The Center for Educational Development (CED) are located in the Shonan Village (Hayama-machi, Miura-gun), at the heart of Miura Peninsula in Kanagawa Prefecture, Japan.
 Each department is housed in its parent institute.